valsss314/ai201-project1-unofficial-guide-starter/README.md

      results from an unrelated review" is an explanation. -->

 **Question that failed:**
+What is the overall rating of David Joyner?

 **What the system returned:**
+The overall quality rating of David Joyner is 5.0/5, as all five documents have a quality rating of 5.0/5.

 **Root cause (tied to a specific pipeline stage):**
+The retrieval step caused this issue, since it only grabs the 5 most relevant documents from the database, so since all of them were 5/5, the agent seems to think that the overall rating is also 5/5.

 **What you would change to fix it:**
+For things that don't ask review-specific content and just a broader picture, I would have the agent either respond with "I don't know" or make it a separate case to consider all documents relevant to the professor.

 ---